moguz/seminarPaper/report.md

 <img src="weak_perspective.png" width="40%">

-In camera pose prediction module, our aim is to predict the scale of the object, as well as translation and rotation of the camera.
+With the camera pose prediction module, our aim is to predict the scale of the object, as well as translation and rotation of the camera.
 With these parameters, we are able to project a given 3D point onto the image coordinates.
 Estimating camera is particularly important, since we only have 2D ground truth data and the only way to compare our predicted 3D shape with ground truth is projecting the 3D shape onto the image.

-Since the training data only contains semantic keypoints and segmentation mask annotations, but not camera-related annotations, the authors use an algorithm called **structure-from-motion** in order to obtain camera pose estimates.
+Since the training data only contains semantic keypoints and segmentation mask annotations, but not camera-related annotations, the authors use **structure-from-motion** in order to obtain camera pose estimates.
 When applied to the semantic keypoints, the structure-from-motion algorithm is able to obtain accurate camera pose estimates.
 These estimates are used to augment the training data and served as the ground truth for the learning process of camera pose.

 <img src="camera_loss.png" width="45%">